ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/benchmark-nlp/_next-steps.md

 ---
 next_step_guidance: >
-    Thank you for completing this learning path on how to run and accelerate NLP sentiment analysis on Arm based servers.
+    Thank you for completing this Learning Path on how to run and accelerate NLP sentiment analysis on Arm-based servers.
 You might be interested in learning how to use the Keras Core with TensorFlow, PyTorch, and JAX backends.

 recommended_path: "/learning-paths/servers-and-cloud-computing/keras-core/"